 Electricity asset ownership dividend

-Households are set to receive another $50 bill credit in 2020.
-The next $50 asset ownership dividend – the fourth dividend since 2018 – will be automatically credited, and appear on residential customers’ bills between September and November 2020, depending on their billing cycles.
+Households are set to receive another $50 credit in 2021.
+The next $50 asset ownership dividend – the fifth dividend since 2018 – will be automatically credited, and will appear on residential customers’ bills between September and November 2021, depending on their billing cycles.

 Because Queensland's power assets are publicly owned, Queenslanders are able to share in the dividends.